gmccreight/mdpg/README.md

 # Coding conventions

-## Hash Rockets Only

-At least for this project, I don't want to deal with foo:bar anywhere.

 ## Seattle Style

 As I mentioned above, don't use parens with def.
 For that matter, I'm going